Physics of Aberration rather than Special Relativity

-It is thought possible to express in a covariant form this aberration effect on the gravitational field.
+It is thought possible to express in a covariant form the aberration effect on the gravitational field.
 The gravitational field acting on the Earth is different in direction and magnitude from that when the Earth is at rest.
 In the geometric figure the difference is shown to be an acceleration that the moving Earth has during the propagation.
-The spatial variation in propagation of the gravitational field may therefore be expressed in the form
+The spatial variation in propagation of the gravitational field may be expressed in the form

 This equation shows that the gravitational field acting on a moving system must be balanced by an acceleration the system would have during propagation.
 Total gravitational effects observed at a moving system will thus be the same, regardless of how fast it moves.
-This makes gravitational force invariant in the covariant form of equation.
-But the gravitational force is no longer directly related to the gravitational acceleration, the two quantities being in general in different directions.
+This makes the gravitational field invariant in the covariant form.

-Following the same line of reasoning, the aberration of the Coulomb field produced by a moving electron can be expressed in the form of (8) by replacing the gravitational charge $GM$ by the electronic charge $e$.
-The electric field so obtained is similar to the Coulomb field of an electron in uniform motion in electrodynamics.
-We now compare the Li\'{e}nard-Wiechert potential with the potential given in this approach:
+Following the same line of reasoning, the Coulomb potential produced by a moving electron can be expressed in the form of (8) by replacing the gravitational charge $GM$ by the electronic charge $e$.
+The Coulomb field thus obtained is in formal agreement with the electric field of an electron in uniform motion in electrodynamics.
+We can make a comparison with the Li\'{e}nard-Wiechert potential in terms of the retarded and present times:

 Since the relation of the retarded position to the present position of a moving electron is not, in general, known, the Li\'{e}nard-Wiechert potential ordinarily permits only the evaluation of the field in terms of retarded position and velocity of the electron.
-In the present approach, the unknown effect occuring during the propagation is assumed to be the aberration of the field attributed to its finite propagation velocity.
-As applied to a moving source of light, the propagation path of light to the observer yields an expression equal to the relativistic formula for the Doppler shift.
-This favors the assumption.
-The unknown effect occuring during the propagation would be the aberration of the Coulomb field produced by a moving electron.
+In the present approach, the unknown effect occurring during the propagation is assumed to be an aberration effect on the field attributed to its finite propagation velocity.
+As applied to a moving source of light, the aberration effect on the propagation of light to the observer yields an expression equal to the relativistic formula for the Doppler shift.
+This furnishes support for that assumption.
+The unknown effect occurring during the propagation would be the aberration of the Coulomb field produced by a moving electron.